Is home made muesli better than shop bought?

-My hubby has muesli every morning.
-Boring I know.
+My hubby has muesli every morning (except when I make scrambled eggs).
 He does buy different brands from time to time, and sometimes he even splashes out and puts fresh fruit or berries on top.
-Anyway, we went to Costco’s a little while ago because lots of my Thermoimx customers have been telling me it’s fantastic.
+Anyway, we went to Costco’s a little while ago because lots of my Thermomix customers have been telling me it’s fantastic.

 When I first saw Costco’s come on to our Australian shores, I thought ”oh no, more of our money going overseas”.
-But I was assured that there were a lot of Aussie brands there.
-So last Easter we went on down and checked it out.
-Please don’t be offended Costco lovers but, I wasn’t that impressed really, not to take the trip back all the way into the city to pick up bulk items.
+I was assured there were a lot of Aussie brands there, but I wasn’t that impressed (at least not enough) if you have to travel a long way to shop there.

-I don’t really buy much in the way of packaged foods I think that’s it.
-The store reminds me of an oversized Aldi.
-I suppose I’m not an Aldi shopper either really but tell me there is a farmers market or the like that I can go to any weekend nearby and I’ll be excited.
-Oh, why can’t we have some of my favourite shops in the eastern suburbs?
+I don’t really buy much in the way of packaged foods, so I think that’s my issue.
+The store reminds me of an over-sized Aldi, before it changed its focus to provide more and better fresh foods.
+I suppose I really prefer a farmers market, that I can go to each weekend.
+Oh, why can’t we have some of my favourite shops in the eastern suburbs of Melbourne?

-Anyway, stop rambling.
-Toasted Muesli, my hubby said that the Costco one had to be one of the best he had ever had.
-Not wanting to travel all that way just for muesli and not wanting to be shown up by Costco for my culinary skills, I got to thinking “I have to be able to do better”.
-Guess what, he tasted and agreed.
-Do you think he is just saying that???
+My hubby said that Costco has one the best muesli he has ever had.
+Not wanting to travel all that way just for muesli and not wanting to be shown up by Costco for my culinary skills, I got to thinking that “I have to be able to do better”.
+Guess what, he tasted and agreed, it is!

 - ½ cup rolled quinoa flakes

 - ½ cup 80g flaked almonds or chopped almonds

 - 1/3 cup chia 1 cup 160g pepitas (pumpkin seeds)